 Mexico is most widely known for its travel scams, however.
 Tourist websites are flooded with examples of people fooling others into giving them money, overpriced taxis, and dodgy hotel management.
 For the veteran traveler, these scams are easily avoided.
 However, first time tourists may find themselves inundated and overwhelmed.
 The simplest advice is the best: if it looks like a scam, it probably is one.
 Common sense rules in such situations.

 After deciding what, how, and where to export or import in Mexico, financing the endeavor becomes the top priority.
-Though US small businesses find little-to-no trouble transferring funds domestically, things can get muddy when trying to send or receive payments internationally.
+Though US small businesses find little-to-no trouble transferring funds domestically, things can get muddy you want to send money to Mexico.
 Specifically, the financial relationship between Mexico and the US has become increasingly strained.

 Exchange rates can be particularly difficult to navigate.
 Though it would seem a cut and dry, one-to-one issue, the US Dollar and Mexican Peso have had their share of complexities.
 Recently, unstable relations between the two currencies have led Mexican importers to request longer terms of payment to finance their operations.
 As a result, US small businesses must be aware of the possibility for delayed payments, and the fluidity of exchange.